timscott/flipit/README.markdown

 # Usage

-## Simple Scenareo
+## Simple Scenario

-Scenareo: flip a feature on and off for everyone all the time.
+Scenario: flip a feature on and off for everyone all the time.

 Create a feature.